 The project’s flagship paper, published at the beginning of 2017, was a comprehensive look at U.S. trends in premature mortality by sex, race/ethnicity, age, and cause of death (Shiels et al., 2017a).
 “The overall premature death rate is an average of increases and decreases in death rates across different parts of the population,” said lead author Meredith Shiels, Ph.D., investigator in the Infections and Immunoepidemiology Branch.
 “We need to identify which segments of the population have premature death rates that are worsening, staying the same, or improving, and which causes of death are responsible for these changes over time.”

 This study, which used death certificate data from the National Centers for Health Statistics, revealed major differences in premature mortality trends.
-Death rates for Hispanics, blacks, and Asian/Pacific Islanders (A/PI) have declined, driven by reduced deaths from cancer, heart disease, and HIV/AIDS—reflecting public health efforts to reduce tobacco use, as well as advances in diagnosis and treatment.
-However, rates of premature mortality have risen among certain age groups of whites and American Indians/Alaska Natives (AI/AN).
+Death rates for Hispanic, Black, and Asian/Pacific Islander (A/PI) individuals have declined, driven by reduced deaths from cancer, heart disease, and HIV/AIDS—reflecting public health efforts to reduce tobacco use, as well as advances in diagnosis and treatment.
+However, rates of premature mortality have risen among certain age groups of White and American Indian/Alaska Native (AI/AN) individuals.
 Most alarmingly, overall mortality rates for white and AI/ANs individuals aged 20-30 increased by two to five percent per year over the past decade, a rate virtually unheard of in high-income nations.
 Suicide and liver disease contributed to the increases in these groups, but the primary contributor was accidental deaths, mainly drug overdoses.
 This finding lent additional weight to previous, widely-publicized reports of a growing opioid epidemic in the U.S.